 In the aftermath of Avengers: Infinity War, the Marvel Cinematic Universe needs more heroes.
 Enter: U.S. Air Force pilot Carol Danvers, who flies through the cosmos as Captain Marvel.
 No, not that Captain Marvel.

-In March 2019, Marvel Studios will premiere its first movie starring a female protagonist in Captain Marvel, from co-directors Anna Boden and Ryan Fleck (Mississippi Grind).
-As the penultimate film in Marvel’s “Phase Three,” Captain Marvel will have the important job of introducing fans to Carol Danvers before she can sock Thanos in his big dumb purple face.
+In March 2019, Marvel Studios premiered its first movie starring a female protagonist in Captain Marvel, from co-directors Anna Boden and Ryan Fleck (Mississippi Grind).
+As the third-to-last film in Marvel’s “Phase Three,” Captain Marvel had the important job of introducing fans to Carol Danvers before she can sock Thanos in his big dumb purple face.

-Here’s everything you need to know about Captain Marvel ahead of its release.
+Here’s everything you need to know about Captain Marvel.

-Captain Marvel will be released on March 8, 2019.
-That’s a little over a month before Avengers: Endgame, which hits theaters on April 26.
+Captain Marvel was on March 8, 2019.
+That’s a little over a month before Avengers: Endgame, which hit theaters on April 26 and featured Carol Danvers.

 Is there a trailer for Captain Marvel?